Voseo: History

 The standard formal way to address a person one was not on familiar terms with was to address such a person as vuestra merced ("your grace", originally abbreviated as v.m.) in the singular and vuestras mercedes in the plural.
 Because of the literal meaning of these forms, they were accompanied by the corresponding third-person verb forms.
 Other formal forms of address included vuestra excelencia ("your excellence", contracted phonetically to ussencia) and vuestra señoría ("your lordship/ladyship", contracted to ussía).
 Today, both vos and tú are considered to be informal pronouns, with vos being somewhat synonymous with tú in regions where both are used.
 This was the situation when the Spanish language was brought to the Río de la Plata area (around Buenos Aires and Montevideo) and to Chile.

-In time, vos lost currency in Spain but survived in a number of areas in Spanish-speaking America: Argentina, Paraguay, Bolivia (east), Uruguay, El Salvador, Honduras, Costa Rica, Guatemala, Nicaragua, and some smaller areas; it is not found, or found only in internally remote areas (such as Chiapas) in the countries historically best connected with Spain: Mexico, Panama, Cuba, the Dominican Republic, Venezuela, Colombia, Peru and Equatorial Guinea.
-Vuestra merced evolved into usted: vuestra merced > usarced > usted; in fact, usted is still abbreviated as either Vd or Ud).
-Note that the term vosotros is a combined form of vos otros (meaning literally 'ye/you others'), while the term nosotros comes from nos otros ("we/us others").
+In time, vos lost currency in Spain but survived in a number of areas in Spanish-speaking America: Argentina, Paraguay, Bolivia (east), Uruguay, El Salvador, Honduras, Costa Rica, Guatemala, Nicaragua, and some smaller areas.
+The use of tú rather than vos is most associated with areas that were in regular contact with the Iberian Peninsula: Mexico, Panama, Cuba, the Dominican Republic, Venezuela, Colombia, Peru and Equatorial Guinea.
+Vuestra merced was used as a noun phrase until the late 17th century, when it pronomialized into usted (vuestra merced > usarced > usted).
+Note that the second person plural pronoun vosotros is a combined form of vos otros (meaning literally 'ye/you others'), while the first person plural nosotros comes from nos otros ("we/us others").

 In the first half of the 19th century, the use of vos was as prevalent in Chile as it was in Argentina.
 The current limitation of the use of vos in Chile is attributed to a campaign to eradicate it by the Chilean education system.
 The campaign was initiated by Andrés Bello who considered the use of vos a manifestation of lack of education.